-Students must meet the deadlines to enroll in courses under the Pass/Fail option as listed each semester in the Registration Guide and Academic Information.
+Students must meet the deadlines to enroll in courses under the Pass/Fail option as listed each semester in the Schedule of Classes.
 A grade of P is not calculated in the grade point average; a grade of F is calculated in the grade point average.
 A grade of P cannot be changed subsequently to any other letter grade.